falcon4ever/kickstart/m1_dev_guide.md

 * https://www.texstudio.org/
 * https://tunnelblick.net/
 * https://giphy.com/apps/giphycapture - Great tool to capture a short video/GIF and attach it to a JIRA ticket ;)
+* https://github.com/sbarex/SourceCodeSyntaxHighlight - Allows Finder to show the content of many source code files (like Kotlin)